Affair of Fielding and Bylandt: Background

 The Republic's federalism prevented the central government from interfering with the commerce of cities such as Amsterdam, which sold arms and munitions to the Americans.
 Amsterdam merchants also supplied France with naval stores the French needed for naval construction but were unable to procure from Norway]and the Baltic due to British blockades.
 The Republic as a neutral power was therefore very useful for the French and their war effort.
-Britain viewed these developments with disfavour, and lobbied the Dutch government to put a end to them.
+Britain viewed these developments with disfavour, and lobbied the Dutch government to put an end to them.
 When British diplomatic overtures went nowhere, the Royal Navy resorted increasingly to seizing what it defined as contraband in Dutch ships, which elicited protests from affected merchants, which were at first ignored by the Dutch government.
 France proceeded to exert pressure on the Republic to "defend its treaty rights" by selectively imposing economic sanctions on Dutch cities which supported William in his opposition to taking countermeasures against the seizures.
 This soon convinced those cities to fall in line with Amsterdam and start clamouring for Dutch warships to convoy merchantmen.

-The States General of the Netherlands changed its position in November 1779 and ordered William to start offering limited convoy services to Dutch shipping, despite the Dutch navy having several weakened through neglect.
+The States General of the Netherlands changed its position in November 1779 and ordered William to start offering limited convoy services to Dutch shipping, despite the Dutch navy being weakened through neglect.
 It only had 20 ships of the line capable of active service, all of which were no match for the larger British navy, which had 137 ships of the line at the time.
 After much discussion, the States General embarked on a programme of naval construction in 1778.
 24 new ships of the line were to be built, but the programme progressed slowly as only the County of Holland paid its share of the cost.
 None of the new ships were as yet available, which may help explain a certain lack of enthusiasm in the Dutch navy to go to war.
 Though the Republic did not concede to the British insistence that naval stores were to be considered contraband, the stadtholder prevailed in his policy of excluding such stores from Dutch convoys to minimize friction with Britain.